You’ve Moved Into Your New Office: Now What?

 And each year, you’ll need to track your operating expenses to ensure no errors and overcharges creep in.
 After all, your landlord is managing many other buildings—sometimes mistakes are made.
 A billing error of $250 per month might sound very small when you consider the high costs of commercial real estate.
 But over a five-year lease term, that little billing mistake would cost you $15,000.
 And you have better things to do with that money than overpaying your landlord.

 Parking agreements can cause real headaches too.
 The mix of space options, rights, obligations, and tandem vs. single spots—it’s a lot to manage.
-Paying too much for parking you’re not using adds significant costs to your lease without any benefit to you.
+Paying too much for parking that you’re not using adds significant costs to your lease without any benefit to you.

 Also consider an Estoppel, which is a 1-2 page summary of the key terms outlined in your 30-80 page lease that your landlord will need you to sign.
 Your Estoppel may have mistakes.
 If you inadvertently sign away one of your rights as a tenant in an Estoppel, that mistake is set in stone.
 For example, if a tenant signed an Estoppel that ruled they had to pay $15,000 in property taxes, and they failed to do so for 3 years, their mistake would amount to $45,000.